Gap-Dependent Bounds for Q-Learning using Reference-Advantage Decomposition: Proof of Theorem 3.1

 We note that the definition of stages is with respect to the triple $(s,a,h)$.
 For any fixed pair of $k$ and $h$, let $(s_h^k, a_h^k)$ be the state-action pair at the $h$-th step during the $k$-th episode of the algorithm.
 We say that $(k,h)$ falls in the $j$-th stage of $(s,a,h)$ if and only if $(s,a) = (s_h^k, a_h^k)$ and the total visit number of $(s_h^k, a_h^k)$ after the $k$-th episode is in $(\sum_{i=1}^{j-1} e_i, \sum_{i=1}^j e_i]$.

 Now we introduce the stage-based update framework.
-For any $(s,a,h)$ triple, we update $Q_h(s,a)$ when the total visit number of $(s,a,h)$ reaches the end of the current stage (in other words, the total visit number occurs in $\mathcal{L}$).
+For any $(s,a,h)$ triple, we update $Q_h(s,a)$ when the total visit number of $(s,a,h)$ reaches the end of the current stage.
 For $k$-th episode at the end of a given stage, the $Q$-estimate $Q_h^{1,k+1}(s_h^k,a_h^k)$ learned from UCB is updated to: